Marcion of Sinope: Teachings

 Marcion held Jesus to be the son of the Heavenly Father but understood the incarnation in a docetic manner, i.e. that Jesus' body was only an imitation of a material body, and consequently denied Jesus' physical and bodily birth, death, and resurrection.

 Marcion was the first to codify a Christian canon.
 His canon consisted of only eleven books, grouped into two sections: the Evangelikon, a shorter version of the Gospel of Luke, and the Apostolikon, a selection of ten epistles of Paul the Apostle, which were also slightly shorter than the canonical text.
 Early Christians such as Irenaeus, Tertullian, and Epiphanius claimed that Marcion's editions of Luke and the Pauline epistles were intentionally edited by Marcion to match his theological views, and many modern scholars agree.
 However, some scholars argue that Marcion's texts were not substantially edited by him, and may in some respects represent an earlier version of these texts than the canonical versions.
-Like the Gospel of Mark, the gospel used by Marcion did not contain elements relating to Jesus' birth and childhood.
-Interestingly, it did contain some Jewish elements, and material that challenged Marcion's ditheism—a fact that was exploited by early Christians in their polemics against Marcion.
+Like the Gospel of Mark, the gospel used by Marcion did not contain elements relating to Jesus's birth and childhood.
+Interestingly, it did contain some Jewish elements, and material that challenged Marcion's ditheism—a fact that was utilized by early Christians in their articulations against Marcion.

 The centrality of the Pauline epistles in Marcion's canon reflects the fact that Marcion considered Paul to be the correct interpreter and transmitter of Jesus' teachings, in contrast to the Twelve Disciples and the early Jerusalem church.
-In Marcion’s view, the other apostles were under the auspices of the Demiurge.
+In Marcion's view, the other apostles were under the auspices of the Demiurge.

 Gnosticism

 Marcion is sometimes described as a Gnostic philosopher.
 In some essential respects, Marcion proposed ideas which aligned well with Gnostic thought.
-Like the Gnostics, he believed that Jesus was essentially a divine spirit who appeared to human beings in human form, but did not actually take on a fleshly human body.
+Like the Gnostics, he believed that this world was not the creation of the one true God.

 However, Marcionism conceptualizes God in a way which cannot be reconciled with broader Gnostic thought.
 For Gnostics, some human beings are born with a small piece of God's soul lodged within their spirit (akin to the notion of a Divine Spark).
 God is thus intimately connected to and part of his creation.
 Salvation lies in turning away from the physical world (which Gnostics regard as an illusion) and embracing the godlike qualities within oneself.
 Marcion, by contrast, held that the Heavenly Father (the father of Jesus Christ) was an utterly alien God; he had no part in making the world, nor any connection with it.
 According to Bart Ehrman: "Marcion himself should not be thought of as a Gnostic; he held that there were only two gods, not many; he did not think of this world as a cosmic disaster, but as the creation of the Old Testament God; and he did not think divine sparks resided in human bodies that could be set free by understanding the true 'gnosis.'
 Moreover, his docetic view does not appear to have been the typical view of Gnostics."